Kishorforgge/Simple_Linear_Regression__Model/README.md

 # Simple Linear Regression Model for Salary Prediction

-This aims to implements a **Simple Linear Regression** model to predict an employee's salary based on their years of experience.
+This aims to implement a **Simple Linear Regression** model to predict an employee's salary based on their years of experience.
 The goal of the project is to develop a model from scratch using core Python libraries such as **Numpy**, **Pandas**, and **Matplotlib**.
 It provides an introduction to machine learning by showcasing the linear regression technique, gradient descent optimization, and how to visualize results.

 ## Problem Statement